 What we are doing

-The local NHS is looking at how urgent care services could be delivered in the future particularly during the overnight period.
-The current service at Peterlee is not well utilised during 12:00am midnight to 8:00am so the NHS is thinking about how it can be delivered in a different way to best meet the needs of the local population.
+The local NHS had looked at how urgent care services could have been delivered in the future particularly during the overnight period.
+The service at Peterlee was not well utilised during 12:00am midnight to 8:00am so the NHS thought about how it could be delivered in a different way to best meet the needs of the local population.

 What are Urgent Treatment Centres (UTC)?

-Urgent Treatment Centres are equipped to diagnose and deal with many of the most common ailments that the local population currently attend A&E for.
-The aim of the UTC is to ease the pressure on our hospitals, allowing them to focus on patients who are seriously ill.
+Urgent Treatment Centres are equipped to diagnose and deal with many of the most common ailments that the local population attended A&E for.
+The aim of the UTC was to ease the pressure on our hospitals, allowing them to focus on patients who were seriously ill.